Filtering Measurement Outliers Without Masking Real Shifts in SPC Pipelines

 return valid_mask.reindex(series.index).fillna(True)

-# Usage Example
+# Usage

 # df['is_valid'] = robust_outlier_filter(df['temperature_c'], window=60, mad_threshold=3.5)

-# df_filtered = df[df['is_valid']].copy()
+# df_clean = df[df['is_valid']].copy()

-Operational Hardening & Pipeline Integration
+Operational Hardening and Pipeline Integration

-Memory Optimization for Large Datasets: High-frequency telemetry (100+ Hz) across multi-station lines can exhaust RAM during rolling window computations.
+Memory optimization.
+High-frequency telemetry (100+ Hz) across multi-station lines can exhaust RAM during rolling window computations.
 Cast numeric columns to float32 immediately after ingestion.
-Use numba or polars for windowed operations exceeding 10M rows, and process data in contiguous time chunks aligned to shift boundaries or batch IDs.
+Use numba or polars for windowed operations exceeding 10 M rows, and process data in contiguous time chunks aligned to shift boundaries or batch IDs.

-By decoupling transient noise removal from structural shift detection, quality engineers can maintain tight control limits without sacrificing sensitivity to genuine process degradation.
+By decoupling transient noise removal from structural shift detection, quality engineers maintain tight control limits without sacrificing sensitivity to genuine process degradation.
 This approach transforms outlier filtering from a blunt data-cleaning step into a precision diagnostic tool for modern SPC automation.